opencv/opencv/modules/gpu/doc/image_processing.rst

     :param image: Source image.  ``CV_32F`` and  ``CV_8U`` depth images (1..4 channels) are supported for now.

-    :param templ: Template image.
-The size and type is the same as  ``image`` .
+    :param templ: Template image with the size and type the same as  ``image`` .

     :param result: Map containing comparison results ( ``CV_32FC1`` ).
 If  ``image`` is  *W x H*  and ``templ`` is  *w x h*, then  ``result`` must be *W-w+1 x H-h+1*.